tenkhen/proshop-v2/extra/mongodb.md

 2. Replace <password> with real user password
 3. Save it with your choice of name and color
 4. Click on Connect

+---

+## Adding whitelist IP address

+1. Select the project you want to add whitelist ip
+2. Click on Network Access in left menu
+3. Click on ADD IP ADDRESS and add the ip address you want to add to whitelist